Release-Candidate/NineWaves/docs/contributing.md

 Files:

 - `TestMain.fs` - Expecto's main entry point when called as an executable and not by using `dotnet test`.
-- `Generics.fs` - generic functions used by the actual test functions.
+- `TestNineWaves.fs` - The actual test functions to test the package.

 ### Build Targets